HISTORY

 Director, 1955-1962

 Mr. Fred J. Benson (Kansas State University ’35) came to A&M in 1937 as a faculty member in Civil Engineering.
 He was instrumental in the organization of TTI and served as the first Director until 1962, at which time he became Dean of Engineering.
-He retired in 1980 as Deputy Chancellor of Engineering, and as President of the TAMU Research Foundation in 1982.
+He retired in 1980 as Deputy Chancellor of Engineering, and as President of the Texas A&M University Research Foundation in 1982.
 Dean Benson’s leadership in the early years enabled TTI to become a viable organization and set the guidelines for its continued growth.